Why It Works

-1 pound (about 2 1/2 cups) urad daal (black gram flour, see note)
+1 pound (about 2 1/2 cups; 454g) urad daal flour (black gram flour, see notes)

 1/2 teaspoon whole cumin seeds

 1/4 teaspoon baking soda

-1/4 teaspoon asafoetida (see note)
+1/4 teaspoon asafoetida (see notes)

-1 1/2 teaspoon coarsely ground black pepper
+1 1/2 teaspoons coarsely ground black pepper

-- 1/4 cup water
+1/4 cup (60ml) water

 Remove from bowl and knead with greased hands until it is very pliable, about 5 minutes.
 Using a tablespoon measure, divide into 12 to 15 small balls.
 Roll each ball into very thin rounds with a rolling pin on a lightly oiled surface.
 The rounds should be evenly thin and about 6 inches in diameter.

 Space the dough rounds on rimmed baking sheets and dry in direct sunlight until totally dry, 24 to 48 hours.
 Alternatively, dry in the oven at the lowest possible heat for 4 to 6 hours, or in a dehydrator.
-Store the dry papads in an airtight container.
+After fully drying store papads in an airtight container.

 To fry the papads: In a cast iron skillet or medium pot, heat 1/2 inch of oil over medium-high heat until an instant-read thermometer registers 375°F (190°C).
 Working 1 papad at a time, gently lower into oil and fry, turning once and pressing down with tongs to submerge as it cooks, until papad is crisped and bubbly, 15 to 30 seconds.
 Drain on a paper-towel–lined tray, then serve immediately.